adonm/icfp2016-teamsuperlegit/README.md

  * [New Rustacean Podcast](http://www.newrustacean.com/)
  * [Rustlings](https://github.com/carols10cents/rustlings) - great for befriending the compiler

+Our team is all of 5 people this year!! (last year 3, and before that was just Matt and Rowan).
+With 5 people it felt like we were a more serious/legit team, super legit in fact.
+Hence the name, "Team Super Legit".
+Kudos to Adon for this incredibly crafted team logo gif:
 ![super legit team](superlegitteam.gif?raw=true "Team Super Legit")

 ## Day 1 - Problem announced